epjd

 Electric Junior History

 As the challenge continued to get EPJDs accepted Brent and his father took to racing Jaws Jr at the salt flats.
-They swapped out the jr drag slicks for taller salt flat tires and adjusted the gearing.
+They swapped out the jr drag slicks or taller salt flat tires and adjusted the gearing.
 Today they are advocates for the salt flats and active in promoting electric salt flat racing helping to organize several events each year.

 Other pioneers in early Jr dragster were "Electric Louie" Finkle.
 In 1999, Louie converted a Jr. Dragster for the Hendric's family which was driven by Donny Hendrics.
 The car was 120 volts and could top 85 mph easily.
 Eric and his wife Tracy Miller built an electric dragster for Tracy and his nephew Eric to race.
 Since EPJD's weren't allowed to race competitively they found a niche with smaller adults like Tracy.
 Eric also helped the Singleton's with Jaws Jr.